-First, this program uses a Dim of type Integer.
-It then calls VarType on this variable.
+Example.
+First, this program calls VarType on an Integer.
 We print the String representation of the VariantType result.
 We show the GetType function, which is separate.

 Dim value As Integer = 5

 ' You can check the VariantType against constants.If type = VariantType.Integer Then

 Change.
 What happens if you change the "Dim value As Integer" line to "Dim value As String"?
 The result of the program will be different.

 Also The If-statement will not evaluate to True and the final line will not be printed to the output.

 Info VarType can be used on a variable of type Object.
 It resolves the Object variable's type to its most derived type (String).

 Dim value As String = "cat"String